opencryptoki/openssl-ibmca/README.md

 Similarly, to use `libica-cex.so.3`, add the line `libica = libica-cex.so.3`.

-The build process of OpenSSL-ibmca will produce sample configuration files for use of the system default (`openssl.cnf.defaultlibica`), libica.so.3 (`openssl.cnf.libica`), and libica-cex.so.3 (`openssl.cnf.libica-cex`) based on the openssl configuration of the build system.
+The build process of OpenSSL-ibmca will produce the script `ibmca-engine-opensslconfig` which can be used to update an existing OpenSSL configuration to enable the OpenSSL-ibmca engine.
+By default, this script is not installed.
+We leave it to the distributions to find the correct place for this script (or not use it at all).

 ## Support